microsoft/industry/retail/referenceImplementation/README.md

 - Landing zone subscriptions for **retail** for regulated retail applications and resources.
 - Azure Policies for retail landing zones, which include:
-  - Enable particular regulatory compliance, such as FedRAMP Medium, FedRAMP High, or HIPAA/HITRUST.
+  - Enable particular regulatory compliance, such as PCI DSS.
 This will enable at-scale compliance reporting for all your retail application and resources.

 - Landing zone subscriptions for **Corp** connected applications and resources, including a virtual network that will be connected to the hub via VNet peering.
 - Azure Policies for online and corp-connected landing zones, which include: